Hanwha Group: 1952–1999

-From 1952–1963, the Korea Explosives Co. produced industrial explosives domestically, which was needed for construction and engineering of infrastructure.
+From 1952 to 1963, the Korea Explosives Co. produced industrial explosives domestically, which was needed for construction and engineering of infrastructure.
 In the same time period, the Korea Explosives Co. started producing nitroglycerin, which gave it a monopoly in the field of explosives and gunpowder.
 In 1959, the Hanwha group started producing domestic dynamite.

-From 1964–1980 the Hanwha group started to make investments in various fields, starting the foundation of it becoming a chaebol.
+From 1964 to 1980 the Hanwha group started to make investments in various fields, starting the foundation of it becoming a chaebol.
 Later in the mid 1960s, Korea Hwasung industrial Co. was founded (now Hanwha Solutions), and entered the petrochemical market.
 Hanwha increased its competitiveness in the machinery market by acquiring Shinhan Bearing Industrial.
 Hanwha founded Kyung-in Energy in 1969, and the Hankook Precision Tools (now Hanwha Corporation/Momentum) followed suit, being founded in 1971.

 From 1981 to 1995, Kim Seung-youn became the second chairman of the company, and more investments in diverse markets were initiated.
 It expanded further into the chemical industry by acquiring both Hanyang Chemicals (now also Hanwha Solutions) and Dow Chemicals Korea in 1982, expanded into the resorts industry by acquiring the Junga group (now Hanwha Hotels & Resorts) in 1985, and expanded into the leisure and distribution industry by acquiring Hanyang Stores (now Hanwha Galleria) in 1986.
 In the 1990s, the Hanwha Group founded Hanwha BASF Urethane, Hanwha NSK Precision, Hanwha GKN, Hanwha Machinery Hub Eye Bearings, SKF Hanwha Auto Parts, and Hanwha Motors.
 In 1992, the Korea Explosives Co. changed its name to Hanwha, and Binggrae was separated and made independent from the company.

-2000–Present
+2000 to present

 In 2002, Hanwha expanded into the life insurance industry by acquiring Korea Life Insurance.
-From 2007-present, Hanwha is undergoing global expansion.
-Hanwha acquired Azdel, an American company in 2007 and created a PVC plant in Ningbo, Zhejiang, China in 2011.
+From 2007–present, Hanwha is undergoing global expansion.
+Hanwha acquired Azdel, an American company in 2007 and established a PVC plant in Ningbo, Zhejiang, China in 2011.
 Hanwha Q CELLS was launched in 2012.
 In 2014, Hanwha acquired Samsung Techwin, Samsung Thales, and Samsung Total.
 Since 2019, Hanwha is operating the largest solar module plant (1.7 GW) in the United States; It is located in Dalton, Georgia.
 As of 2019, Hanwha has a total of 466 affiliates, 84 being domestic and 382 overseas.
+Hanwha completed its take over of Daewoo Shipbuilding & Marine Engineering (DSME), renaming it Hanwha Ocean in 2023.